 Summer is coming and it is time for fun outdoor activities with your family!
 However, letting your baby spend time under the sun without suitable outfits might not be a good idea.
-Whether it is overheating, dehydration or sunburn, many things can happen if your newborn baby is not dressed appropriately for the weather.
-Read on to know how to dress a newborn in summer.
+Whether it is overheating, dehydration or sunburn, many things can happen if your newborn baby is not dressed appropriately during hot summer days.

 Below are a few tips and tricks to help you choose the right types of clothes for your newborn baby in summer.